jrief/django-angular/README.rst

 Utilities to let Django play nice together with AngularJS
 ---------------------------------------------------------

+**NEW in 0.3.0**: Use the Django form declaration and do client side form validation using AngularJS

 You can find detailed documentation on `ReadTheDocs <http://django-angular.readthedocs.org/>`_

 Features
 --------
-* Seamless integration of Django forms with AngularJS controllers
+* Seamless integration of Django forms with AngularJS controllers.
+* Client side form validation for Django forms using AngularJS.
-* Let an AngularJS controller call methods in a Django view - kind of Javascript RPCs
+* Let an AngularJS controller call methods in a Django view - kind of Javascript RPCs.
-* Add labels to form fields when they are empty
+* Add labels to form fields when they are empty.
-* Manage Django URLs for static controller files and more to come ...
+* Manage Django URLs for static controller files. and more to come ...

 Build status